 Big Power In A Little Symbol: How To Create Sigils

 Sigils are a wonderfully simple form of magic and also one of my favorites.
-These little magical symbols are each coded with a unique purpose, allowing them to be incredibly direct and powerful while also being a very fast form of spell work.
+These little magical symbols are each coded with a unique purpose, allowing them to be incredibly direct and powerful while also being a very fast form of spell work for the adept witch.

 There is no single, definitive method for designing a sigil.
 The method I use is one of the more traditional versions but any method that allows you to condense an intention into a single symbol will work.
 The important part is that you feel that the symbol has power when you are finished.
 To this end, the choice of method largely depends on your personal sense of aesthetic and how much effort you need to expend to achieve it.